What is donation?

 There are four different ways to donate.
 These are:

-Donation after Brain stem death – This is where a person no longer has activity in their brain stem due to a severe brain injury.
+Donation after brain stem death – This is where a person no longer has activity in their brain stem due to a severe brain injury.
 They have permanently lost the potential for consciousness and the capacity to breathe.
-This may happen even when a ventilator is keeping the person’s heart beating and oxygen is circulated through their blood.
+This may happen even when a ventilator, or other treatment, is keeping the person’s heart beating and oxygen is circulated through their blood.

 Living donation – Whilst you are still alive you can choose to donate a kidney, a small section of your liver, discarded bone from a hip or knee replacement and also your amniotic membrane (placenta).

-Tissue Donation – Several types of body tissues such as corneas, heart valves, skin, bones, and tendons can be donated after death and help make a huge difference to people’s lives.
-We match organs by blood group and tissue type (for kidney transplants).
-People from the same ethnic group are more likely to be a close match.
+Tissue donation – Several types of body tissues such as corneas, heart valves, skin, bones, and tendons can be donated after death and help make a huge difference to people’s lives.

 - legally capable of making the decision, and